romain-jacotin/cuda/README.md

 The CUDA programming model assumes that the CUDA threads execute on a physically separate device that operates as a coprocessor to the host running the C program.
 This is the case, for example, when the kernels execute on a GPU and the rest of the Golang program executes on a CPU.

-Calling a kernel function from the Host launch a grid of thread blocks on the Device:
+__Calling a kernel function from the Host launch a grid of thread blocks on the Device:__

 ![Heterogeneous Programming](./images/heterogeneous_programming.png "Heterogeneous Programming")

 ### <A name="kernel"></A> Kernel

 A kernel is a special C function defined using the `__global__` declaration specifier and the number of CUDA threads that execute that kernel for a given kernel call is specified using a new `<<<...>>>` execution configuration syntax.
-Each thread that executes the kernel is given a unique thread ID that is accessible within the kernel through the built-in threadIdx variable.
+Each thread that executes the kernel is given a unique thread ID that is accessible within the kernel through the built-in `threadIdx` variable.

+__The following sample code adds two vectors A and B of size N and stores the result into vector C:__
 ```c
 // Kernel definition
 __global__ void VecAdd(float* A, float* B, float* C) {